-Mt Coot-tha Forest is 15 minutes drive west of Brisbane's CBD.
-Mt Coot-tha is a Brisbane icon forming a backdrop for the city and is Brisbane's largest natural area.
-There is more than 1600 hectares of open eucalypt forest and rainforest gullies and creek lines.
+Mt Coot-tha Forest is a 15-minute drive west of the Brisbane Central Business District (CBD).
+Mt Coot-tha is a Brisbane icon forming a backdrop for the city and is Brisbane City Council's largest natural area.
+It contains more than 1600 hectares of open eucalypt forest, rainforest gullies and creek lines.
 Mt Coot-tha Forest adjoins the south-eastern section of D'Aguilar National Park.
-These two areas of up to 40,000 hectares of forest feature spectacular views, seasonal creeks and waterfalls.
+These two natural areas include up to 40,000 hectares of forest and feature spectacular views, seasonal creeks and waterfalls.

-Access is from Sir Samuel Griffith Drive or Gap Creek Road, Mt Coot-tha.
+Access to Mt Coot-tha Forest is from Sir Samuel Griffith Drive or Gap Creek Road, Mt Coot-tha.
 Limited parking is available.
-For public transport information visit the Translink website or phone 13 12 30.
+For public transport information, visit the Translink website or phone 13 12 30.

 Walking track information and track map

 Mt Coot-tha Forest offers a variety of walking tracks (for pedestrian use only), mountain bike trails (suitable for off-road cycling only) and some horse riding trails.

 Ensure you use the designated tracks and give way to others on the trail.
 Find out more about mountain bike riding on Mt Coot-tha.

 Some sections are closed on occasion for fire management or maintenance purposes.
 For your safety, follow signage or Council officer directions.

 Visitors to the reserve have access to picnic facilities, barbecues and toilets throughout the forest.
 From the Mt Coot-tha Lookout at Sir Samuel Griffith Drive, you can views the city, Moreton Bay, Stradbroke Island and southern ranges.
 The lookout has a restaurant, cafe and gift shop.